louking/contracts/docs/index.rst

 This document shows the race services contract flow.

 The administrator should read :doc:`contract-admin-guide` and follow the specific use case they are interested  in.
-Admininstrator and user process flows can be found within :doc:`contract-admin-reference` and :doc:`contract-user-reference` respectively.
+Administrator and user process flows can be found within :doc:`contract-admin-reference` and :doc:`contract-user-reference` respectively.

 In addition to the admin and user process flows mentioned above, there